shinke-li/Campus3D/README.md

 # Campus3D：A Photogrammetry Point Cloud Benchmark for Hierarchical Understanding of Outdoor Scene
 #### The repository contains the utilization and implementation of this [ACM MM 2020 Paper](https://arxiv.org/abs/2008.04968).
-The Campus3D dataset including full version and reduced version can be donwloaded from our [official website](https://3d.dataset.site) or the [alternative](https://3d.nus.app).
+The Campus3D dataset including full version and reduced version can be donwloaded from our [website](https://3d.nus.app) (https://3d.dataset.site is currently unstable, please use https://3d.nus.app).
 A reproduce work can be found in [reproduce-campus3D](https://github.com/Yuqing-Liao/reproduce-campus3d), which reimplemented the hierarchical learning in PyTorch with more deep models.
 More details of the reproduce work are presented in the [ACM MM 2021 companion paper](https://dl.acm.org/doi/pdf/10.1145/3474085.3477934).
 ![](SixRegion.png)

 ### Running Environment
 #### Python packages
 The repo has been tested on Python 2.7.17 and Python 3.7.3.